bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Victoria gentle put her hand around his arm, as she closely leaned in him, padding his shoulder with her other hand, as her silky smooth voice continued.

 "You know - that was a really good suggestion you had there."
+She was so close Adrex could smell the perfume of some flower she was wearing.

 *Oh dear, she smells wonderful*, Adrex thought has he had kept hammering.